Bloomy52/dsm-prcp-eda/README.md

    ```
 5. Open and run `dsmprecipeda.R` in R or RStudio.
 This will display the precipitation graph in your R session.

-## What the Graph Shows
+## What the Line Graph Shows

 - Daily precipitation (in inches) from January through early August.
+- - X\-axis shows dates labeled week\-by\-week to make weekly trends easy to read.
 - Spikes indicate days with significant rain.
 - Extended periods of low or zero values highlight dry spells.